berkguclukol/bgwork-mvc/README.md

-# BG MVC System
+# ✨ BG MVC System

 This system houses the roof that uses it specifically for our projects.

-## Installation
+## 📥  Installation

 After downloading the main branch, the installation starts by calling the address.

 ```html
 https://localhost/bgwork-mvc
 https://example.com/bgwork-mvc
 ```

-## System settings
+## ⚙️System settings

 All settings for system at:
 ```html
 Core/Configuration.php
 ```
 ```php
 <?php
 class Configuration